 August 10, 2021

 Practice makes perfect.
 It’s an old clichè, but it couldn’t be more true when talking about fantasy football.
 (That’s definitely the reason it’s so overused).
 You can’t go into a draft without any preparation, wing it for 15 rounds and expect to draft the best team.
 It’s just like a final exam, if you study hard for a final there is a pretty good chance that you will do well on the exam.
-However, sometimes even if you study hard things can go wrong and the same thing can happen in the draft.
-Your first-round pick could get injured in week 1, or some of your players can flat out bust.
-But by preparing and practicing you can take advantage of values in the draft and significantly decrease the chance of your whole team busting.
-A player who wins draft day just might as well auto draft.
-So, without further reduction, here is my first written mock draft of the year.
+However, sometimes even if you study hard things can go wrong.
+The same thing can happen in the draft.
+Your first-round pick could get injured in week 1, or some of your players could flat out bust.
+But, by preparing and practicing you can take advantage of values in the draft and significantly decrease the chance of your whole team busting.
+A player who wings draft day just might as well auto draft.
+So, without further ado, here is my first written mock draft of the year.

 ESPN- 12 Team Full PPR Mock Draft